Relaxation is crucial in freediving. So far, everybody agrees, and you are probably not learning anything…

 Option 1: You take up meditation, yoga, and relaxation therapy.
-Your relationship with your co-worker is still stressful, but you can handle it better.
+Your relationship with your boss is still stressful, but you can handle it better.
 As you progress in your use of relaxation techniques, your nights improve, and you find your sleep again.

 In both cases, you find sleep because you are more relaxed.
 But in option 1, the stress stimuli are still present, and you have learned to “deal with it”.
 In option 2, the stressful stimuli have disappeared.
 The definition of relaxation is, therefore, quite different in the two situations.